meilisearch/documentation/reference/features/geosearch.md

 ### Usage

-Once you made sure all your documents contain valid geolocation data and added the `_geo` attribute to the `sortableAttributes` list, you can use `_geoPoint` and [`sort`](/reference/features/search_parameters.md#sort) to sort results based on their distance from a geographic location.
+Once you made sure all your documents contain valid geolocation data and added the `_geo` attribute to the `sortableAttributes` list, you can use `_geoPoint` and [`sort`](/reference/features/search_parameters.md#sort) to order results based on their distance from a geographic location.

 `_geoPoint` is a sorting function that requires two floating point numbers indicating a location's latitude and longitude.
 You must also specify whether the sort should be ascending (`asc`) or descending (`desc`):